How to Write Software Documentation in 7 Simple Steps

 How to Write Software Documentation [in 7 Steps]

 Writing software documentation is tricky.
-While workflows vary from company to company, there are certain best-practices which, if adhered to, can make the process a lot smoother (and yield the ideal results).
+While workflows vary from company to company, there are certain best practices that, if adhered to, can make the process a lot smoother (and yield the ideal results).

 Let’s dive in:

 1. Understand the Purpose and Audience of the Document

 Before anything else, you need to take a step back and ask yourself why you’re about to create the said document.

 Since there are so many software documentation types, even the most experienced technical writers are prone to mixing up the main purpose or the audience they’re addressing.

 For that reason, you first need to highlight the purpose of your document.
 A simple tip is to open up a blank doc and type up its purpose as the title.